 - 1. Project Narrative.

 - 2. Budget Detail Worksheet and Narrative.

 - 3. Memorandum of Understanding (MOU).

+- 4. Letter of Experience (LOE).

-In addition, the following two documents are required; failure to submit them will not result in removal from consideration but may result in a loss of points:
+In addition, the following documents are required; failure to submit them will not result in removal from consideration but may result in a loss of points: